Nicolae Testemițanu

-Nicolae Testemițanu (1 August 1927 – 20 September 1986) was a Moldovan surgeon, hygienist, and politician.
+Nicolae Testemițanu (1 August 1927 – 20 September 1986) was a Moldovan and Soviet surgeon, hygienist, and politician.

 Political career

+Upon graduating, he worked as a surgeon at the District Hospital in Riscani.
+He was Rector of State University of Medicine and Pharmacy from 1959 to 1963, where he founded four faculties there – Dentistry (1959), Advanced Training of Doctors (1963), Preventive Medicine (1963), and Pharmacy (1964).

-He served as minister of health of Moldavian SSR between 1963 and 1968, after which he was demoted for allegedly promoting too many autochthonous medical personnel, contrary to Soviet Russification policies.
+He served as minister of health of the Moldavian SSR between 1963 and 1968, after which he was demoted for allegedly promoting too many autochthonous medical personnel, contrary to Soviet Russification policies.
+Upon his dismissal, he returned to working at the Department of Social Medicine and the Health Care Organization.

 Honours

-The Nicolae Testemițanu State University of Medicine and Pharmacy in Chișinău is named after him.
+The State University of Medicine and Pharmacy in Chișinău is named after him.